mykolwu/hog/README.md

 # hog
-A game simulator and AI for the dice game, Hog
+A game simulator and AI for the dice game, Hog.

 Rules: